 My name is Ming-Wei Chang.
-I am currently a Research Scientist at Google Research, working on research problems related to machine learning, natural language processing and artificial intelligence in general.
+I am currently a Research Scientist at , working on fun research problems related to machine learning and artificial intelligence!

 Here are some fun projects I have worked on with many awesome researchers and students.